wpilibsuite/frc-docs/source/docs/software/commandbased/cpp-command-discussion.rst

 A significant root cause of most pain points was commands being passed by value in a non-polymorphic way.
 This made object slicing mistakes rather easy, and changes in composition structure could propagate type changes throughout the codebase: for example, if a ``ParallelRaceGroup`` were changed to a ``ParallelDeadlineGroup``, those type changes would propagate through the codebase.
 Passing around the object as a ``Command`` (as done in Java) would result in object slicing.

-Additionally, various decorators weren't supported in C++ due to reasons described `above <#Templating Decorators>`_.
+Additionally, various decorators weren't supported in C++ due to reasons described :ref:`above <docs/software/commandbased/cpp-command-discussion:Templating Decorators>`.
 As long as decorators were rarely used and were mainly to reduce verbosity (where Java was more verbose than C++), this was less of a problem.
 Once heavy usage of decorators was recommended, this became more of an issue.

 ``CommandPtr``
 ^^^^^^^^^^^^^^